rkulla/vimogen/README.md

 Skipping ones that already exist.
 It uses a shallow clone (of depth 3) to help conserve disk space while still providing flexibilty if you need to checkout a slightly older commit.

+After it clones it also installs any submodules the repo may have.

 Note: You can append new plugin repos to the .vimogen_repos file later and install them incrementally by re-running Vimogen's install command.

 Choosing `2` to __UNINSTALL__ gives you a list of all your plugins: